 Deployment Build Configuration

 TeamCity provides the Deployment type of build configuration.
-Build configurations which perform deploying to some environment can be marked with this type: these are usually build configurations which have snapshot or artifact dependencies on the builds, whose results they deploy.
+Build configurations which perform deploying to some environment can be marked with this type: these are usually build configurations that have snapshot or artifact dependencies on the builds whose results they deploy.

-You can create a build configuration and use the General Settings tab to set its type to Deployment.
+After creating a build configuration, open its General Settings and set the Build configuration type to Deployment.
 The type change does not affect the build configuration functionality but offers some handy features to distinguish the deployment build from other builds.

 You can change the type back to Regular anytime.

 Once a configuration is marked as Deployment, TeamCity changes behavior in the following way:

 The Run button caption for this configuration changes to Deploy.

 If there is a build used as a dependency in a deployment configuration, then, after the build is run, its build results page will display the Deployments section allowing you to quickly deploy the build.